dword1511/stm32-vserprog/README.md

 * * *
 ### Problems?
-1. If encountered something like "Error: Cannot open serial port: Device or resource busy", please try to stop or remove modemmanager.
+1. If encountered something like "Error: Cannot open serial port: Device or resource busy", please try to stop or remove ModemManager.
 1. Check your wirings and flashrom version.
 Do not forget to power the flash chip itself.
 1. If you are sure it is caused by something wrong in the programmer's firmware, please [open a new ticket](https://github.com/dword1511/stm32-vserprog/issues) and provide details such as the board you are using and flashrom's output.
 I appreciate your feedback.